c-not-around/icon-make/README.md

 * If you need to make any color transparent, then check the “Transparent color” option and in the field below select which color is considered transparent

 * Click the "Icon" button and select a location to save the output `.ico` file.
-The following files will be created along with the icon file:
-  - `.rc` - resource script
-  - `.res` - compiled resource